26 Things To Do in and Around Denver This Week - 303 Magazine

 Cost: Free admission

 The Lowdown: Cart-Driver Denver hosts Cocktail for a Cause.
-Throughout the month of April, you can order a Yuz It or Luz It cocktail and raise funds for a local nonprofit.
-Cart-Driver will donate 100% of the proceeds of the cocktail to Project Angel Heart.
+Throughout the month of May, you can order a Cityscapes Mexican lager with a Paloma shot and raise funds for a local nonprofit.
+Cart-Driver will donate 100% of the proceeds of the cocktail to CHOW.

 Cost: Free admission